 8/ If you are sharing nude photos, never show your face in the photo.
 Take the photo without your face showing, or, crop your face out of the photo.
 Using software to obscure your face is not secure.
 Be careful that there is nothing in the background that may identify you or your location.
 Do not show an identifiable tattoo or body marking.

-10/ Never agree to meet a person, or go on a date, unless you know what the person looks like.
+10/ Never agree to meet a person or go on a date unless you know what the person looks like.
 Get multiple photos of the guy, to ensure the photos that are being shared are genuine.

-11/ If you do agree to meet a person, and he is different to the person in the profile/photo/video, then leave immediately.
+11/ If you do agree to meet a person, and he is different from the person in the profile/photo/video, then leave immediately.
 Do not worry about offending him.
 Your safety is important and time is critical.